Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Option 1: Rent a Car and Drive from Cancun to Valladolid

-I know, I know: driving in Mexico seems scary right?
+I know, I know, you may be thinking: driving in Mexico seems scary right?

 Well, actually it’s not that bad.
 The road from Cancun to Valladolid is a straight shot along 180 D, which is a modern and wide road that’s probably not that different from driving in your home country.